Applying for funding

 Applicants provide World Rugby with an initial, general overview of their project.
 Completing the online template, the proposal requires:

-• Name and affiliation of each project team member
+- Name, affiliation, and working commitment to the project of each project team member

-• Budget (with detailed breakout as an attachment)
+- Budget (with detailed breakout and justification as an attachment)

 This initial concept document will be assessed against World Rugby’s research principles and current priorities by World Rugby’s Scientific Committee.